Meta-models for transfer learning in source localisation: Multilevel Representations

 \paragraph{Modelling hyperparameters, not parameters}

 Why not include $\delta S_k$ as an explanatory variable on the lower level -- within a product kernel, for example?
-This is because changes in the response itself are not smooth as we vary $\delta S_k$ -- in fact, the response surface switches quite dramatically between experiments, see \Cref{fig:allpairs}.
-Instead, the \textit{characteristics} of the responses (smoothness, process variance) have smooth relationships with respect to $\delta S_k$ (observed in \Cref{fig:all_models,f:explained}).
-For this reason, it is more appropriate to model variations at the hyperparameter level, rather than the map itself (as expected with more typical spatiotemporal models, for example).
+This is because changes in the response are not smooth with respect to $\delta S_k$.
+Instead, the response surface switches discontinuously between experiments, see \Cref{fig:allpairs}.
+However, the response \textit{characteristics} (smoothness, process variance) show smooth relationships with respect to $\delta S_k$ (observed in \Cref{fig:all_models,f:explained}).
+For this reason, it is more appropriate to model variations at the hyperparameter level, rather than the map itself.
+The expected smoothness of intertask functions should be a primary consideration when building multilevel models.

-\paragraph{Post-selection inference} By investigating (independent) model behaviour with plots of the posterior distributions, we use the training data \textit{twice}: (i) for inference, (ii) to inform model design.
+\paragraph{Post-selection inference} By investigating (independent) model behaviour with plots of the posterior distributions, we use the training data twice: (i) for inference, (ii) to inform model design.
 Specifically, \Cref{f:explained} was used to inform the structure of the multilevel model, so we are guilty of post-selection inference~\cite{lee2016exact}.
-With reference to \citet{bda3}, we consider that, when the number of candidate models is small, the bias resulting from data reuse is also small.
-In our case, the plots informed only certain aspects of the higher-level GP design.
+With reference to \citet{bda3}, when the number of candidate models is small, the bias resulting from data reuse is also small.
+In this case study, the plots informed only certain aspects of the higher-level GP design.
 Post-selection inference should be treated cautiously, however, as when the number of candidate models grows, the risk of overfitting the data increases.